open-mmlab/mmaction2/docs/getting_started.md

 - `FPS`: FPS value of the output video when using rawframes as input.
 If not specified, it wll be set to 30.
 - `FONT_SIZE`: Font size of the label added in the video.
 If not specified, it wll be set to 20.
 - `FONT_COLOR`: Font color of the label added in the video.
 If not specified, it will be `white`.
-- `TARGET_RESOLUTION`: Resolution(desired_height, desired_width) for resizing the frames before output when using a video as input.
+- `TARGET_RESOLUTION`: Resolution(desired_width, desired_height) for resizing the frames before output when using a video as input.
 If not specified, it will be None and the frames are resized by keeping the existing aspect ratio.
 - `RESIZE_ALGORITHM`: Resize algorithm used for resizing.
 If not specified, it will be set to `bicubic`.
 - `OUT_FILE`: Path to the output file which can be a video format or gif format.
 If not specified, it will be set to `None` and does not generate the output file.